-Oil draining may also be performed through an external pump connected to the oil check dipstick duct.
+Regarding the amount of oil to drain, oil draining is better performed through an external pump connected to the oil check dipstick duct.

-REPLACING THE OIL FILTER
+CHANGING THE OIL FILTER

 Replace the oil filter every time the engine oil is drained.

 - 1. Remove the oil filter with a filter wrench tool.
 Turn the filter counter-clockwise (CCW).
 Remove the gasket. - 2.
 Clean the mating surface in order to prevent impurities from entering the engine. - 3.
 Apply a film of oil on the new gasket.
 Screw the new filter by hand with the new gasket.
 When the gasket contacts the mating surface, turn the filter a half turn. - 4.
 Fill with proper amount of new oil.
 Check for leaks and check the oil level. - 5.
 Start the engine and let it operate few minutes at idle.
 Check if the oil pressure warning lamp turns off. - 6.
 Stop the engine, wait for the engine to cool down and check the oil level.
 Top up if necessary.